nathanielltaylor/data-compression/README.md

 - Since none of these codes are prefixes of each other, decompression can be achieved by packing the binary data back into a string, parsing it, and translating each recognizable code back to its character using the character-code pairs from the binary tree

 ### LZW Compression
-- Compresses text by assigning common character sequences in it to the one-byte integers 0 - 255.
-These character sequences can be words, but do not have to be.
-Often, they are phrases consisting of several short, common, connector words
+- Compresses text by assigning each character subsequence in it to integers, starting with the 266 single ASCII characters.
+Each subsequent subsequence is then assigned incrementing integers, beginning with 266 (ASCII numbering starts at 0)
+- The process saves this dictionary so subsequences are assigned the same code each time they reappear
+- Fortunately, and in contrast to Huffman compression, the dictionary does not need to be stored in order to later decompress the text.
+The decompression process rebuilds it from scratch, again using the ASCII characters as basic building blocks, to invert the process